 All-New 2020 Toyota Highlander Is Sleek and Efficient Toyota took the wraps off its all-new, fourth-generation Highlander SUV, right before its public reveal at the New York International Auto S...

 Rattlesnake season is just beginning and dog owners in Laurel Canyon are already on the lookout after two dogs suffered snake bites, one of which was deadly.

-DENVER (AP) — The Latest on the Denver teachers strike (all times local):
+LITTLETON, Colo.
+(AP) — The Latest on lockdowns at Columbine High School and other Denver-area schools (all times local):